sburns/redcap_lessons/slides.md

 ---

-# Goals For This Talk
+# When you leave

+- What REDCap **is** and **is not**
 - REDCap Terminology
-- What REDCap **is** and **is not**
 - Why you should move any data you care about to REDCap
 - A brief taste on some of the *fancier* REDCap features